Junior Hack Attack FAQ’s

 What are the full load operating amps for the Junior?

-The machine draws 1.5 amps when running; however a 20-amp service is recommended for continuous operation.
+The machine draws up to 12 amps when running; a 15-20-amp service is recommended for operation.

 What is an acceptable length for an extension cord and what type do I need?